Zeutschler/tinyolap/doc/source/backlog.rst

 - **Web API** - A web API server, utilizing FastAPI, to serve TinyOlap databases.

+- **Web Frontend** - A minimalistic web frontend on top of the Web API.
+Providing capabilities to browse (slice and dice) and manually enter data

 -----------------

 - **Cubes** - Additional Cube features.